UA-ResearchComputing-HPC/hpc-documentation/docs/index.md

 This documentation site provides technical details relevant to using our HPC system.
 Whether you are just starting your journey into computational sciences or are a seasoned programmer, we hope you will find something useful in these pages.

+## Our Mission

+UArizona High Performance Computing is an interdisciplinary research center focused on facilitating research and discoveries that advance science and technology.
+We deploy and operate advanced computing and data resources for the research activities of students, faculty, and staff at the University of Arizona.
+We also provide consulting, technical documentation, and training to support our users.

+This site is divided into sections that describe the HPC resources that are available, how to use them, and the rules for use.
+The documentation you see here is managed by the HPC Consult team.
+Please [contact us](./support_and_training/consulting_services/) if you have questions or comments about the content of this site.

 ## First Steps

 We think these sections are a good place to start learning about your HPC center and what it has to offer: